Universal simplicial complexes inspired by toric topology: Abstract

 \section{Abstract}

 Let $\mathbf{k}$ be the field $\mathbb{F}_p$ or the ring $\mathbb{Z}$.
-We study combinatorial and topological properties of the universal complexes $\xkn$ and $\kkn$ whose simplices are certain unimodular subsets of $\k^n$.
-We calculate their $\mathbf f$-vectors, show that they are shellable but not shifted, and find their applications in toric topology and number theory.

-Using discrete Morse theory, we detect that $\xkn$, $\kkn$ and the links of their simplicies are homotopy equivalent to a wedge of spheres specifying the exact number of spheres in the corresponding wedge decompositions.
+We study combinatorial and topological properties of the universal simplicial complexes $\xkn$ and $\kkn$ whose simplices are certain unimodular subsets of $\k^n$.
+As a main result we show that $\xkn$, $\kkn$ and the links of their simplicies are homotopy equivalent to a wedge of spheres specifying the exact number of spheres in the corresponding wedge decompositions.
 This is a generalisation of Davis and Januszkiewicz's result that $K(\Z^n)$ and $K(\F_2^n)$ are $(n-2)$-connected simplicial complexes.